6im0n/Emacs-doom-config-for-epitech-student-/README.md

 add the tow lines :

 ```
-(load! "epitech/std.el")
+(load! "std.el")
-(load! "epitech/std_comment.el")
+(load! "std_comment.el")
 ```

-get the "epitech" folder in the repos and put it in :
+get the two .el files in the repos and put it in :

 ```~/.doom.d/```